jackhart/Admissions-Project/README.md

 # Admissions-Project

+The following projects analizes a fake admissions dataset.
+The following page explores the data with visualizations, and shows results of some basic classifiers.

-The app can be viewed here: https://jackhart.shinyapps.io/admissions-project/
+The app can be viewed here: https://admissionprojectaccount.shinyapps.io/admissions-project/